questdb/documentation/clients/ingest-c-and-cpp.md

 ```

-As you can see, both events now are using the same timestamp.
-We recommended to use the original event timestamps when
+As you can see, both events use the same timestamp.
+We recommended using the original event timestamps when
 ingesting data into QuestDB.
 Using the current timestamp hinder the ability to deduplicate rows which is
 [important for exactly-once processing](#/docs/clients/java_ilp/#exactly-once-delivery-vs-at-least-once-delivery).